 XenData announces LTO-6 support

-XenData has announced its immediate support for LTO-6, offering more storage capacity per tape cartridge as well as faster transfer speeds.
+XenData has announced support for LTO-6, offering more storage capacity per tape cartridge as well as faster transfer speeds.

-The XenData portfolio of LTO archive appliances and servers, the SX-10 and SX-500 Series, now work with LTO-6 drives and tape libraries from a wide range of manufacturers, including HP, IBM, Oracle, Qualstar, Quantum, Spectra Logic and Tandberg Data.

 The latest product and technology information